jadecobra/python_tdd_exercises/source/truth table 01.rst

 Logical Identity
 ^^^^^^^^^^^^^^^^

-A Logical Identity operation takes input and returns it as output, it is a passthrough :doc:`function`
+A Logical Identity operation takes input and returns it as output, it is a passthrough :doc:`functions`

 RED: make it fail
 ~~~~~~~~~~~~~~~~~